hddevteam/Azure-chatGPT-demo/README.md

 Welcome to Azure chatGPT demo, a fascinating chatGPT website built with Node.js and Azure OpenAI gpt-35-turbo (version 0301)/gpt4 model.
 This project serves as a great starting point for developers who are interested in developing chatbot applications using JavaScript and Azure OpenAI API.

 ## 🌟 Features
-- **Support for fully control messages in current conversation, you can delete, hide or unhide any message in the conversation 💬**
+- **You can now fully control messages in your current conversation.
+You have the ability to delete, hide, or unhide any message in the conversation.
+This means you can control the AI's memory for the conversation, allowing you to get more out of your conversations.💫**
 ![Dekstop Screenshot](screenshot_desktop.png)

 - **Summarize current conversation and save it to markdown file 📝**